Michigan 529 Plan And College Savings Options

 Qualified distributions from a Michigan and non-Michigan 529 plan are tax-free.

-Michigan does conform with Federal law in regards to using a 529 plan for K-12 tuition.
+Michigan does not conform with Federal law in regards to using a 529 plan for K-12 tuition.
 See this guide: Using a 529 Plan For Elementary and High School Private Education.

 Michigan does not conform with Federal law for using a 529 plan for student loans.